revert-finance/lend/README.md

 # revert lendoor

-This repository contains the smart contracts for revert lendoor modules.
+This repository contains the smart contracts for revert vault lending protocol.

 It uses Foundry as development toolchain.